Hanging out my shingle

 Other people interested in world-saving work

-An experience shook me last week and it clarified some things for me.
-I had the incredible privilege of turning down a job offer I’d been working towards for a decade.
-Notionally, it was my dream job — working on an important problem with people I respect, using my skills, aligning to my research interests.
-Moreover, such jobs are unobtainium in Australia right now, since Australia is not very serious about science and technology compared with more advanced economies.
-Honestly, I was perplexed to find I didn’t accept it.
+An experience shook me last week and clarified some things.
+I had the incredible privilege of turning down a job offer I’d worked towards for a decade.
+Notionally, it was my dream job — working on an important problem with people I respect, using my skills and aligning with my research interests.
+Moreover, such jobs are unobtainium in Australia right now, since Australia is not very serious about science and technology compared with those in more advanced economies.
+Honestly, I was perplexed to discover I didn’t accept it.

 So, having made this choice,1 I need to take that claim seriously.
-While I still have the luxury of choice, I need to work out how to achieve this impact I claim to be seeking.
+While I still have the luxury of choice, I need to work out how to achieve this impact I’m seeking.

 Thus!
 I’m hanging out my shingle.
 Who wants to work with me?